gmmybu/tinyjson/README.md

 Not support obj[L"xx"] = 8; but obj.Insert(L"xx", 8);

-if you find bugs or can improve it, please emal to me: fenix124@163.com
+if you find bugs or have suggestions, please email me: fenix124@163.com